Best Christmas Cozy Mystery Books - Festive Whodunits

 18. Rumpole at Christmas

-And then I absolutely love the Rumple Stories by John Mortimer and again this is a brilliant collection of the rumple Christmas stories I like this set because I think they pretty much are all Christmassy from what I remember too and they're just really funny again I mean if you want something that'll make you laugh
+And then I absolutely love the Rumpelstiltskin Stories by John Mortimer, and again, this is a brilliant collection of the rumple Christmas stories.
+I like this set because I think they pretty much are all Christmassy from what I remember, too, and they're just really funny, again, I mean, if you want something that'll make you laugh

-then I really recommend Rumpel he's the old Bailey hack as he calls himself he's a barrister and works a lot of criminal cases at the old Bailly but he's a defense barrister so he's always sort of working for the underdog and again they're just such brilliantly plotted stories.
+Then I really recommend Rumpel, he's the old Bailey hack as he calls himself, he's a barrister and works a lot of criminal cases at the Old Bailey, but he's a defense barrister, so he's always sort of working for the underdog and again they're just such brilliantly plotted stories.

 19. Twelve Days of Christmas